31 August 2024

 As an entry to Barkeep Jam hosted by Prismatic Wasteland - adhering to the Barkeep on the Borderlands Third Party License - we have the Flytrap.

 Situated in the repurposed stable-block of an allegedly haunted castle, atop a tunnel-riddled rise, the Flytrap is always abuzz.
 The Flytrap has a street entrance and a not-very-secret entrance through the tunnels up from the river.
 The Fly Traps greatest strength and weakness is the sheer volume of goblin-like flylings eating, drinking, coming and going at all hours.
 They are seen marching in and out of doors that apparently lead nowhere, along the tops of the castle walls outside, up and down the stairs to the cellar and latrines.
-Every hour of day and night the light blaze and the barkeep is slinging their cheapest drinks and serving bowls of their eternal gumbo.
+Every hour of day and night the lights blaze and the barkeep is slinging their cheapest drinks and serving bowls of their eternal gumbo.
 Despite, or perhaps because of, the numbers too-ing and fro-ing, the relatively minor disruptions rapidly lead to panic, shrieking, wailing, and chaotic running around.

 When the jolly crew enters this pub, roll 1d6 on the table below.
 If a character’s number is equal to or below the result, they are in the pub right now.